Agloo7/Agloo7/README.md

 - 👋 Hi, I’m @Agloo7
-- 👀 I’m interested in Full Stack Software Engineering
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning JavaScript, Nodejs, Reactjs
+- 🌱 I’m currently learning JavaScript, Nodejs, Reactjs.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on user friendly and responsive web apps.
 - 📫 How to reach me austinagladima@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like to Code.

 <!---
 Agloo7/Agloo7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.